Guide 8 - Disclosure of student data

 Disclosure of student data to third parties

-A student must be informed at registration of the disclosures the College is likely to make in pursuing its legitimate interests.
-Should further disclosures need to be made later in a student’s course, the student must be informed of this and, where appropriate in terms of the Data Protection Act 1998, the consent of the student sought to the disclosure.
+A student must be informed at registration of the disclosures the College is likely to make and the basis for such disclosures in the College’s Privacy Notice for Students and Prospective Students.
+Should further disclosures need to be made later in a student’s course, the student must be informed of this and, where appropriate in terms of the GDPR, the consent of the student sought to the disclosure.

 The following are examples of disclosures which may be sought from the College by third parties and the conditions under which such disclosures may legally be made:

 Requests of this nature are likely to come from a number of sources and it is necessary to determine in each case whether a disclosure can be justified as fair processing and whether the College can ensure that the recipients of such disclosures have a justifiable cause to receive that information.